Chapter

 In this chapter, I describe how I experienced my time at University.
 I don't even make it through my first year, because my psychological problems are no longer tolerable.

-University 2002-2003
+University

-Sometimes I would meet up with friends from high school who had dropped out and were now again in the exam year of school: Frank and Chris.
+Sometimes I would meet up with Frank and Chris, who had failed their exams in college and were now repeating their sixth year.
 We would go into town, eat a burger at McDonald’s and go to the arcade to play air hockey.
 We had a lot of fun!
-One afternoon in November there was an extra lecture, while I had arranged to meet Chris.
-He never had a phone with him, so I couldn’t call him either.
-That’s when I made the (wrong) choice to go to my extra lecture, because I was way too afraid of missing something.
-And I kept Chris waiting.
-I hoped he would figure it out and go home.
-In the evening I called him and explained.
-He sounded a little down.
-I closed with: “Well, then I’ll see you soon!” to which he said, “Maybe!”
-I didn’t quite understand this, but I assumed that “maybe” referred to “soon…”
+One afternoon in November, an extra class had been scheduled while I had agreed to meet Chris.
+He never carried a phone with him, so I couldn’t call him either.
+So I made the (wrong) choice to go to my extra class, because I was far too afraid that I would miss something.
+And I made Chris wait.
+I hoped he would realize what had happened and go home.
+That evening I called him and explained.
+He sounded a bit down.
+I concluded with: “Well, I’ll see you soon!” to which he said: “Maybe!”
+I didn’t quite understand this, but I assumed that ‘maybe’ meant ‘soon’…

 share this chapter: